 For brevity’s sake, this article will focus only on O’Shaughnessy’s original Tiny Titan screener (From AAII, which has since been improved), found under the Explorer Tab, by typing “Tiny Titan.”
 Once the screener is selected, the Editor Tab will display the formula below.

-After backtesting, it is clear that the screener has SIGNIFICANTLY beat the market within the past five years.
-Absolutely crushing it in this visual from 2021 on!
+After backtesting, you can see that the screener has SIGNIFICANTLY beat the market within the past five years.
+Absolutely crushing it in this visual from 2021 and on.

 The numbers and measurements below tell the same story; just look at the Annualized Alpha and Total Returns.

 After just a little 5-year experiment, you can see why O’Shaunessy is respected for his strategy.
-Don’t forget; these are the bare bones of what has become quite complex.
+Don’t forget; these are the bare bones of what has now become a quite complex strategy.

 Using the Piotroski F-Score

 How can you easily see this score?
-To visualize the Piotroski F-Score through the tear sheets, first, click on the “Results” tab, click on any stock, then that stock will pop up in a new window, select “Change tear sheet,” then select “Piotroski F-Score T12M.”
-Now, every time you click on the stock, it will pop up with the score and how it was calculated.
+To visualize the Piotroski F-Score through the tear sheets, first, click on the “Results” tab, then click on any stock.
+That stock will pop up in a new window and you can select “Change tear sheet”.
+Select the “Piotroski F-Score T12M” tear sheet.
+Now every time you click on the stock it will pop up with the score and how it was calculated.